All Collections

 Written by Ali Daw

-This document is a guide to setting up a CI job in Gearset that deploys changes from an AWS CodeCommit repository whenever the source branch changes.
+This document is a guide to setting up a webhook for CI jobs or Pipelines in Gearset, that deploys changes from an AWS CodeCommit repository whenever the source branch changes.

-In summary, per CI job configured to instigate a specific action, you will need the following set up on the AWS side:
+In summary, per CI job or pipeline environment configured to instigate a specific action, you will need the following set up on the AWS side:

 • 1 Simple Notification Service (SNS) Topic